18F/ux-guide/_pages/resources.md

 ### Collaboration

-Doing UX at 18F can involve working with Content and Visual Designers, or people in our [Acquisition](https://handbook.tts.gsa.gov/acqstack/), [Product Management](https://handbook.tts.gsa.gov/product/) and [Engineering](https://handbook.tts.gsa.gov/engineering/) Chapters.
+Designers at 18F should work together with other designers or people in our [Acquisition](https://handbook.tts.gsa.gov/acqstack/), [Product Management](https://handbook.tts.gsa.gov/product/) and [Engineering](https://handbook.tts.gsa.gov/engineering/) Chapters.
 Read their pages in the [TTS/18F Handbook](https://handbook.tts.gsa.gov/) for more information.

 18F/TTS staff can also participate in local communities of practice in by joining (18F/TTS access only):